cryptotwilight/evidenceDAO/README.md

 To execute the Prototype the following steps have to be followed

-1. Ensure all addresses to be used in roles except for the Project Assessor are members of the DAO via the DAO token contract
+1. Ensure all addresses to be used in roles except for the Project Assessor are registered members of the DAO via the DAO token contract
 Note: For the demo DAOs will only be able to use project assessors that are outside the project but inside the DAO
 2. DAO Administrator - needs to register the DAO
 3. DAO Administrator - needs to register all DAO members that are going to be using Evidence DAO